Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR: Introduction

 \section{Introduction}

-In the stochastic multi-armed bandit problem, a learning agent is presented with the repeated task of selecting from a number of choices (arms), each providing independent and identically distributed rewards.
+In the stochastic multi-arm bandit (MAB) problem, a learning agent is presented with the repeated task of selecting from a number of choices (arms), each providing independent and identically distributed rewards.
 The agent has no prior knowledge of the reward distributions.
-Through feedback observation of the reward with a combination of exploration and exploitation, the agent attempts to identify the arm with the most favorable reward distribution---see \cite{sutton1998introduction} for a description of such a setting.
+Through feedback observation of the reward with a combination of exploration and exploitation, the agent attempts to identify the arm with the most favorable reward distribution; see \cite{lattimore_2020} for a description of such a setting.

-In the traditional version of the problem, the most favorable distribution maximizes the expected reward over time.
+In the traditional MAB framework, the most favorable distribution maximizes the expected reward over time.
 However, more recent generalizations of this problem have been considered in the literature where the expectation objective is replaced by other metrics aimed at measuring risk.
-For instance, \cite{sani2012risk} and \cite{yu2013sample} address the multi-arm bandit problem with a risk-averse agent.
+For instance, \cite{sani2012risk,yu2013sample,pmlr-v29-Galichet13,David2018PACBW,torossian2019xarmed,NIPS2019_9347,ravi_tails,NIPS2019_9305} address the MAB problem with a risk-averse agent.
 The risk considered may either be instantaneous, i.e., considering risk for a single draw of a reward, or cumulative, i.e., considering jointly all subsequent rewards.

 The agent may be interested in minimizing the impact of a rare catastrophic loss.
 Risk measures targeted at quantifying exposure to extreme losses are well studied in the risk management literature.
-A popular example introduced by \cite{rockafellar2002conditional} is the Conditional Value-at-Risk (CVaR) which measures the average loss given that the latter exceeds a given quantile of its distribution.
-Theoretical properties of the CVaR risk measure are studied for instance in \cite{acerbi2002coherence} and \cite{sarykalin2008value}.
+A popular example introduced by \cite{rockafellar2002conditional} is the \textit{conditional value-at-risk} (CVaR), which measures the average loss given that the latter exceeds a given quantile of its distribution.
+Theoretical properties of the CVaR risk measure are studied in, for example, \cite{acerbi2002coherence} and \cite{sarykalin2008value}.
 Note that not all risk measures are exclusively targeting catastrophic risk; other measures also quantify the impact of moderate unfavorable outcomes, see for instance the semi-variance.
 Nevertheless, the objective of the current paper is to tackle extreme risk minimization, which makes CVaR a suitable choice in this context.